 With the onset of digital building systems, such as HVAC, elevators, lighting, metering, and parking in the 1980s, the entire ecosystem of real estate was caught off guard by the new technology environment and has still not recovered nearly 40 years later.
+Now contractor pre-site visit health screening and remote access management adds new dimensions.

 Architects, engineers, contractors, facility staff, and property services companies have all been slow to react to the information technology (IT) realities in our buildings systems, and traditional IT solutions providers are distantly unfamiliar with the culture and operational technology (OT) in commercial buildings.